jordanssv/bappwriter/readme.md

 ### Manual Gas Limit

-If the transaction encounters gas estimation issues, the tool will ask if you want to set a manual gas limit:
+If the transaction encounters gas estimation issues, or you want to set specific gas:

 1. When prompted, type `y` to set a manual gas limit
 2. Enter a gas limit value (e.g., `500000`)